Scale-up of Magnetocaloric Materials for High Efficiency Magnetic Refrigeration

 Project Status

-Project Update
+Project Result

 The Issue

-Magnetic refrigeration is a high efficiency refrigeration technology that uses no hydrofluorocarbons (HFCs) and has the potential to replace traditional vapor compression systems.
+Magnetic refrigeration is a high efficiency refrigeration technology that uses no hydrofluorocarbons (HFCs) and has the potential to replace traditional vapor compression cycle (VCC) systems.
 Magnetic refrigeration has been shown to be up to 50% or more energy efficient compared to VCC technologies, without using environmentally hazardous materials.
 Magnetic refrigeration utilizes the magnetocaloric effect (MCE), which is the temperature variation of a magnetic material after exposure to a magnetic field.
-However, the lack of low-cost and widely available magnetocalcaloric materials is preventing the wider adoption of magnetic refrigeration technology.
+However, the lack of low-cost and widely available magnetocaloric materials is preventing the wider adoption of magnetic refrigeration technology.

 Project Innovation

-General Engineering & Research's (GE&R) has developed MCE compositions that meet both the performance and cost requirements to be compatible with large scale implementation of magnetic refrigeration systems.
+General Engineering & Research (GE&R) has developed MCE compositions that meet both the performance and cost requirements to be compatible with large scale implementation of magnetic refrigeration systems.
 For this project, GE&R will develop the processing systems to manufacture their MCE materials in forms needed for integration into magnetic refrigeration systems (spheres and thin plates).
 Equipment with 1kg or larger batch processing will be installed to accommodate 1kg/day low-rate initial production.
 Production at this scale will allow for end users to develop and test magnetic refrigeration prototypes, and ultimately move these systems into production.

 Project Goals